Double duty: Braves’ Acuna rips 2 leadoff HRs in 1 day

 There’ll be plenty of time for that.

-So, it wasn’t until Acuna got back to the Atlanta clubhouse after a long, brilliant day that he finally realized what a unique feat he had pulled off.
+So, it wasn’t until Acuna got back to the Atlanta clubhouse after a long, brilliant day that he finally realized what a feat he had pulled off.

 Rarer, even, than a perfect game.